Key Takeaways

 Ergot is a fungus that replaces healthy grain kernels with dark, hardened masses called sclerotia.
 While rye remains the most susceptible host, ergot incidence has risen significantly in wheat, barley, and triticale in recent seasons (FWI research) due to climate-driven shifts in growing conditions.

 The danger lies in ergot alkaloids - toxic biogenic amines produced within the sclerotia (R-Biopharm).
 These toxins are remarkably stable, surviving the heat of milling and baking to pose a serious risk to both human and animal health.
-Ergot is not the only fungal threat of this kind — Fusarium mycotoxins follow a similar pattern of invisible contamination affecting European cereals at scale.
+Ergot is not the only fungal threat of this kind — Fusarium mycotoxins follow a similar pattern of mycotoxin contamination affecting European cereals at scale.

 -